loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

 -------------------

-Report on parcels that have been scanned by the Alternate Delivery Point during their stocktake that present in the Toll Parcel Portal DB as aged (``job_item.created_ts`` column value greater than 7 days)
+Report on parcels that have been scanned by the Alternate Delivery Point during their stocktake that present in the Toll Outlet Portal DB as aged (``job_item.created_ts`` column value greater than 7 days)

 The Uncollected report is run on a per business Unit basis defined by the